Mission:

 Description:

-The JRCF staff includes a team of mental health professionals, including a psychiatrist, psychologist, social workers, and behavioral science noncommissioned officers with experience in addressing the needs of military personnel in pre- and post-trial confinement.
-Within the JRCF, there are six general population housing units capable of holding a total of 464 prisoners.
-All of the six general housing units are of the direct supervision design.
-The correctional specialist’s control panel is located in the housing unit common area.
+The MWJRCF staff includes a team of mental health professionals, including a psychiatrist, psychologist, social workers, and behavioral science noncommissioned officers with experience in addressing the needs of military personnel in pre‑ and post‑trial confinement.
+Within the MWJRCF, there are five general population housing units capable of holding a total of 400 prisoners.
+In addition to its custodial functions, the facility also offers a range of vocational programs designed to support rehabilitation and reduce recidivism.
+These programs include barber shop, a canine training program, agriculture program, textiles production, and arts and design, all aimed at equipping prisoners with practical skills that can support successful reintegration into civilian life.